 a staff first aider contracts Covid-19 while undertaking first-aid duties.

-In the current coronavirus crisis and the gradual return to work, employers will need to consider three key issues as follows.
+In the current coronavirus crisis, employers with employees in the workplace will need to consider three key issues as follows.

-How to arrange first-aid cover with reduced staffing levels in buildings.
+How to arrange first-aid cover if they have reduced staffing levels in buildings.

 The potential exposure of first-aid trained staff to Covid-19.